-Panamanian journalists who criticise government policies and cover stories linked to corruption, especially international financial scandals, are frequently targeted for legal action.
+In Panama, journalists who criticise government policies or cover corruption-related issues, especially international financial scandals, are frequently targeted for legal action.
+Self-censorship is growing, as is the importance of government advertising contracts for online media, which limits their independence.

 Historically, the major Panamanian media have been owned by members of the country’s economic elite.
 Given its strategic position between North and South America, Panama is a major information centre for the region.
 The main newspapers – La Prensa, Panamá América, Crítica, Crítica Libre, La Crónica – and television networks TM and TVN, are concentrated in Panama City, the capital.

-President Laurentino Cortizo Cohen of the left-wing Revolutionary Democratic Party (PRD) was inaugurated in 2019, after beating a right-of-centre candidate.
-Cortizo Cohen succeeded Juan Carlos Varela of the rightist Panameñista Party, and was elected on a platform of fighting poverty, reducing inequality, and overhauling the social protection system.
+Laurentino Cortizo Cohen of the centre-left Democratic Revolutionary Party (PRD) was elected president in 2019 on a platform of fighting poverty, reducing inequality, and overhauling the social protection system.
+Relations between politicians and the media have worsened, leading to self-censorship by journalists fearing lawsuits.

 Panamanian journalists work in a relatively safe and protected environment.
 Physical attacks on reporters are very rare.
 The main threat comes from the legal system.